oscar-defelice/txt-clf-api.github.io/README.md

 # Web API for text classifier model

 ## Introduction
-This repository contains the code useful to publish a web Api to input and predict the class of a text.
+This repository contains the code useful to publish a web API to input and predict the class of a text.
 The input text will be fed to a pretrained model, deployed in [tensorflowjs](https://www.tensorflow.org/js).

 ## Components